lsst-dm/dax_data_generator/README.md

 files as well as complete vs edge only csv files.

 Replace 'work' with the appropriate development directory.
+For cases where you do not want to register or publish data with the ingest system, start the server with 'python bin/datagenserver.py -k'

 Starting distribution server:
   cd ~/stack